OSobky/speech-recognition-AWS/README.md

 ## ML Deployment Web using AWS SageMaker End-Points

-After training the model, we used SageMaker to deploy the model. which created an endpoint where you can use to refer from it.
+As you can see in the the training and deployment figure above, the trained model now is in the S3 bucket (Model Artifact) and now we can use SageMaker to deploy the model.
 In this section we will discuss AWS SageMaker endpoints and the which one did we use. the following are the list of whole deployment methods provided by SageMaker:

-- Deploy the model using Amazon SageMaker
 - #### SageMaker real-time hosting services ####
 - Serverless Inference
 - SageMaker Asynchronous Inference
 - SageMaker batch transform

 We used the real-time hosting for inference.
 SageMaker SDK make it very easy to deploy the model.
-To deploy the model you only need to run the following command  `model.deploy()`
+To deploy the model you only need to run the following command  `model.deploy()`.
+Please check [deploy-model.ipynb](deploy-model.ipynb) file to check how to create/delete an endpoint and how to inference from it.

 <br>